Where Everything Fights Everything

 The effortless, sweat-free commute and minimal learning curve give the scooter a clear advantage in pure convenience.

-Affordability bicycle Wins
+Affordability Bicycle Wins

 Electric Scooter